-MADRID — Spanish fashion retailer Inditex, which owns Zara stores, has returned to profit in the first nine months of the year thanks to strong sales.
+MADRID — Spanish fashion retailer Inditex, which owns Zara stores, says its net profit rose by 5 per cent in 2014 following a surge in sales.

 Founded in 1975 by Amancio Ortega, Inditex operates eight brands including Massimo Dutti, Bershka and Oysho.

 The company's shares were up 2.4 percent at 28.8 euros in morning trading in Madrid.